Thomas Lunsford

 Sir Thomas Lunsford (c.
 1610 – c.
-1653) was a Royalist colonel in the English Civil War.
+1653) was a Royalist colonel in the English Civil War who in 1649 was exiled to the Virginia Colony, where he held offices, acquired land and died.

-Family
+Early and family life

 Lunsford was son of Thomas Lunsford of Wilegh, Sussex.
 His mother, Katherine, was daughter of Thomas Fludd, treasurer of war to Queen Elizabeth, and sister of Robert Fludd the Rosicrucian.
 Lunsford was the third son and heir, with a twin, Herbert.
 His brothers Herbert and Henry were also Royalist officers.
 Henry was killed in July 1643 during the assault on Bristol.

-Lunsford married three times.
-He and his first wife, Anne Hudson (d.
-1638), had one son who died in infancy.
-In 1640, he married Katherine (d.
-1649), daughter of Sir Henry Neville; with whom he had three daughters.
-His third wife was Elizabeth, the daughter of Henry Wormeley of Riccall, Yorkshire, and the widow of Richard Kempe, secretary of Virginia; with whom he had one daughter.

-Early life
+Early career and French exile

 Lunsford had a wild temperament from an early age.
 On 27 June 1632, he was charged with killing deer on the grounds of his relative, Sir Thomas Pelham.
 In August 1633, Lunsford tried to murder Pelham by firing upon him from the doorway of a church.
 He was indicted, and sent on 16 August to Newgate Prison.
 He escaped in October 1634, although "so lame that he can only go in a coach", and fled to the continent.
 He served in the French army and was made colonel of a foot regiment.
 He was tried in absentia in the Star Chamber in June 1637, fined £8,000, and outlawed for failing to appear before the court.

+Personal life

+Lunsford married three times.
+He and his first wife, Anne Hudson (d.
+1638), had one son who died in infancy.
+In 1640, he married Katherine (d.
+1649), daughter of Sir Henry Neville; with whom he had three daughters and one son, William Lunsford ESQ.
+His third wife was Elizabeth, the daughter of Virginia emigrant Christopher Wormeley and granddaughter of Henry Wormeley of Riccall, Yorkshire, and the widow of Richard Kemp, member of the Governor's Council and former colonial secretary; with whom he had one daughter.

-English Civil War
+Royalist during the English Civil War

 In 1639, Lunsford returned to England, received a pardon from King Charles I, and joined the king's army against the Scots.
-During the Scottish expedition the following year, he commanded a regiment raised from the Somerset Trained Bands.
+During the Scottish expedition the following year, Lunsford commanded a regiment raised from the Somerset Trained Bands.
 His regiment fought at the Battle of Newburn on 28 August 1640, being routed after defending the crossing against Scottish cavalry and artillery.